The Scottish Ghillie Career

 Salmon Fishing Career Preparation

 On a personal note after a fantastic ongoing introduction to the sport commencing in 1970 by true River Tay legend ghillie Willie Laird I remember buying a landing net in Cafaro Bros tackle shop in Glasgow at 11 years old knowing I'd need the net one day when I was a professional ghillie on the Tay.
-Maybe a bit young to be making decisions like that especially for a young kid who's parent had invested in a private education but I knew there was no escape from this wonderful pursuit and trying to replicate what I'd witnessed in Willie Laird as a young boy.
+Maybe a bit young to be making decisions like that especially for a young kid but I knew there was no escape from this wonderful pursuit and trying to replicate what I'd witnessed in Willie Laird as a young influential boy.